International Travel Safety

-Students must be covered by an active health insurance policy throughout their semester or year before and any periods of travel before or after.
+Students must be covered by an active health insurance policy throughout the duration of their formal experience abroad and any periods of travel before or after.

-- Students enrolled on the Cornell Student Health Insurance Plan (SHIP) are covered outside the United States at the level required.
-Please note that like most policies, SHIP reimburses students up to a percentage of the total cost of approved health care expenses.
+- Students enrolled in the Cornell Student Health Plan (SHP) are covered worldwide at the level required.
+Learn more at SHP Care Outside of Ithaca.
+Please note: like most policies, SHP reimburses students up to a percentage of the total cost of approved health care expenses.
 Students will be expected to pay any up-front costs.

 - Study Abroad programs may provide or require their own insurance coverage.
-In most cases this coverage does NOT meet Cornell's requirements.
+In most cases, this coverage does NOT meet Cornell’s requirements so you may need to provide proof of additional coverage.
 It is not unusual for a student to be covered by two or three policies while abroad.

 Preparing for Health Concerns

-Gannett Health Services Travel Clinic: As you plan your travel to study abroad, follow health recommendations offered by Cornell University's Travel Medicine Team.
-The Travel Clinic can provide immunizations (you should schedule these in advance) along with advice and suggestions targeted for your program's exact location and your time of travel.
+The Travel Clinic at Cornell Health: As you plan your travel to study abroad, follow health recommendations offered by Cornell University’s Travel Medicine Team.
+The Travel Clinic can provide immunizations (you should schedule these in advance) along with advice and suggestions targeted for your program’s exact location and your time of travel.

 - CDC Study Abroad page is designed specifically for study abroad students traveling to different countries

 - CDC Travel notices indicate the level of precaution needed when traveling in different regions

 - CDC special topics such as Zika virus, and tips for avoiding mosquito and tick-borne diseases including malaria, dengue fever and more.

 - Find information about the flu or any other health-related concerns in the country where you are planning to study or travel.